Guide

 What a free audit can and can't tell you

-A good free audit will catch the technical problems holding you back, show you where your content misses intent, flag whether AI engines can read you, give you an honest read on your authority versus competitors, and hand you a prioritized plan.
-What it can't do is implement those fixes, replace months of consistent content and link-earning work, or — and this matters — guarantee rankings.
+A good free audit will catch the technical problems holding you back, show you where your content misses intent, flag whether AI engines can read you, give you a straight read on your authority versus competitors, and hand you a prioritized plan.
+What it can't do is implement those fixes, replace months of consistent content and link-earning work, or guarantee rankings.
+That last one matters.
 Anyone promising a specific position by a specific date is selling something.
-Search is competitive and the algorithm changes; what's credible is improving the signals you control and being honest about the rest.
+Search is competitive and the algorithm changes.
+What's credible is improving the signals you control and being straight about the rest.

 Want this run on your site?

-I'll do a real one — technical, on-page, AI search, authority, competitors — and hand you the short list of fixes that actually matter, free.
+I'll do a real one: technical, on-page, AI search, authority, competitors.
+Then I hand you the short list of fixes that actually matter, free.
 If you want ongoing help once you've seen it, that's there too.

 or email luke@crewsive.com

-By joining you agree to our Privacy Policy and Terms of Use.
+By requesting an audit you agree to our Privacy Policy and Terms of Use.

 More of what I build